BEHOLD THE LAMB!

 We must keep in mind that it is not God’s intention to bless the Jews and then curse all other people.
 Rather, the Jews are the firstfruits to God of mankind, belonging to God as a special treasure.
 It is God’s joy that through the Seed of Abraham all nations be blessed.

-And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.
+“In your seed all the nations of the earth shall be blessed, because you have obeyed My voice.”
 (Genesis 22:18)

 There are three great symbols of Judaism: